bemanproject/task/docs/P3796-task-issues.md

 environment of receiver the `task` is `connect`ed to is hidden.

-Creating a coroutine (calling the coroutine function) chooses the allocotor for the coroutine frame, either explicitly specified or implicitly determined.
+Creating a coroutine (calling the coroutine function) chooses the allocator for the coroutine frame, either explicitly specified or implicitly determined.
 Either way the coroutine frame is allocated when the function is called.
 At this point the coroutine isn't `connect`ed to a receiver, yet.
 The fundamental idea of the allocator